 It is very important that each applicant for membership in The Towers understands that The Towers is organized as a Cooperative, and, as such, is unlike other retirement communities in many respects.
-Buyers have an initial buy-in purchase price for the shares that are assigned to a specific unit as well as a monthly maintenance fee which covers many services and amenities the Cooperative offers.
+Buyers have an initial purchase price for the shares that are assigned to a specific unit as well as a monthly maintenance fee which covers many services and amenities the Cooperative offers.

 Purpose – Gracious Independent Living

 The Towers is designed and arranged for independent living.
 The Co-Op does not provide assisted living, long-term or memory care.